Latest COVID-19 Stats -- For Here & Florida

-Here are the latest coronavirus (COVID-19) statistics available for Florida and our area counties, as of 11 a.m.
-March 24.
+Here are the latest coronavirus (COVID-19) statistics available for Florida and our area counties, as of noon March 31.
+The next update will be at 6:30 p.m.
+(Sign up for our Coronavirus Newsletter, which arrives in your e-mail each morning and has the latest local and national/international news.)

 Florida